These things aren’t covered much on the media, but they are definitely a necessity and should no go overlooked for any van life traveler.

 1. STABLE AND FLEXIBLE INCOME/FINANCES IS IMPORTANT

-To buy a van we obviously need a little money right?
+To buy a van, we obviously need a little money, right?
 But to also keep a van, we need more than a little money.
 Vans are costly at the beginning and throughout the lifecycle.

 Many expenses to consider with van life can be anything from gas, parking spaces, insurance, mechanical repairs, etc. (I can share more on the finances with van life if you’d like!
-Just request an article below in the comment section!)
+Just request an article below in the comment section!

-Think of it this way, when using a rubber band over and over and over again we start to wear down the rubber band, and it eventually breaks.
+Think of it this way, when using a rubber band over and over and over again, we start to wear down the rubber band, and it eventually breaks.
 This concept can be applied to us using almost anything in life.

 However, with a van, there are a lot more moving pieces and parts to it.
-So, there is more that wears down over time, and also means there is more that needs to be fixed and replaced.
+So, there is more that wears down over time, and it also means there is more that needs to be fixed and replaced.

 Try looking into remote work or even freelancing to cover some basic expenses and add to your emergency savings.
 (Want an article on how I work remotely?)